Erik Čikoš

-Erik Čikoš (born 31 July 1988) is a Slovak professional footballer who plays as a right back.
+Erik Čikoš (born 31 July 1988) is a Slovak professional footballer who plays as a right back for Austrian club USV Intersport Winninger Ferschnitz.

 Career

 Čikoš first club was Inter Bratislava, where he played till 2008.
 In 2009, he transferred to Petržalka.

 Wisła Kraków

 In July 2010, Čikoš came to Ekstraklasa side Wisła Kraków for medical tests and then he joined Wisła on one-year loan deal, with a one-year option. Čikoš was a replacement for Pablo Álvarez Menéndez, another right-back player, who left the club to make a return to Reggina. Čikoš was unveiled at the Stadion Miejski, where he was given number 22 shirt.

 Čikoš made his league debut for the club, in the opening game of the season, in a 1–0 victory over Arka Gdynia.
 Under the management of Robert Maaskant, Čikoš was used in the right-back position and plays an important role in the defensive strength of the team, where the club would win the Ekstraklasa and Čikoš went on to make 27 appearances.
 In April 2011, the move could be set, where he could sign a permanent basis with the club, which gave a contract until 2013, though the decision hasn't been done.

 At the end of the 2010–11 season, it announced that Čikoš left the club after Wisła Kraków refused to take up the options to sign Čikoš the previous month.